Most California workers to stay masked under revised rules

 For some members who initially rejected the revision, the deal-killer was a requirement that employers stockpile N95 masks for workers who want them starting July 1.

-They reflected criticism by numerous employer groups that said the requirement will be impractical, expensive and tie up millions of masks needed by health care workers.
+Numerous employer groups said that requirement will be impractical, expensive and tie up millions of masks needed by health care workers.

-“Logistically I’m just unclear how a business determines how many, how much,” said Chris Laszcz-Davis, a management representative on the board who initially voted to reject the revised regulations. ”I’m not sure how much we’re buying by recommending N95s.
-Why not a surgical mask?”

-But the initial rejection was not a clear split between labor and management representatives on the board, which also includes public members and safety experts.

-The board plans to regroup at its June 17 meeting, but further revising the rules will be a lengthier process.
-The newly-appointed three-member subcommittee will try to craft acceptable revisions that then must be drafted by Cal/OSHA employees before a public review.
+The board plans to consider its next steps to further revise the requirements during its June 17 meeting, but further revising the rules will be a lengthier process.
+It created a new three-member subcommittee to help its staff craft new revisions that then must be drafted by Cal/OSHA employees before a public review.

 Without a further revision, the revised rules could remain in place into early next year even though California coronavirus cases have fallen dramatically after a severe winter spike and as more people get vaccinated.